tequdev/evernode-docs/docs/source/sdk/evernode/index.rst

 Evernode SDK
 ============

-Use Evernode SDK for deploying and runnig dapps on the decentralized hosting infrastructure.
+Use Evernode SDK for deploying and runnig DApps on the decentralized hosting infrastructure.

 .. toctree::
    :maxdepth: 1